Constipation and autoimmune: 4 tips to help toilet time

 Yet, energy metabolism and immune regulation depend on the body’s ability to break down food so molecules are absorbed and delivered to cells.
 When we consider that those with autoimmune have higher nutritional needs to fuel energy, our stress response and a balanced immune response, getting the right types of nutrients and improving absorption is a key step in bringing the body back into balance.

-Additionally, constipation can alter the microflora (bacteria) in the intestinal tract (mostly the large intestine or bowel), which can contribute additional, low grade inflammation.
+Additionally, constipation can alter the microflora (bacteria) in the intestinal tract, which can contribute additional, low grade inflammation.
 This places an additional and unnecessary load on the body, which can actually lead to more problems (and constipation) down the line.

 No one needs this when fighting to bring an autoimmune back into balance.